 “Simply, they need to leave the pits open after a yellow,” Power told The Apex after climbing from his car.
 “I know that’s an awkward situation with a guy at pit entry — they couldn’t do much about that.
 But it just inverts the whole field.

 “All the guys who had worked their ass off all week and all weekend get totally screwed and put to the back like a drive-through penalty for no reason.
 It’s just the worst rule in IndyCar.
 We’re way too competitive and teams spend way too much money to have that sort of bulls— and give a race win to someone that doesn’t deserve it.”

-Given past instances of leaders not being allowed to pit under yellow until the field has been lined up behind the safety car to pass former frontrunners all at once, Power may have thought a mid-pack driver was boosted to the lead following his retirement.
-Contrarily, eventual winner Colton Herta had kept Power, Alexander Rossi and Scott Dixon in his sights all race long before those three drivers were caught by the yellow and removed from the front of the field.
+Given past instances of leaders not being allowed to pit under yellow until the field has been lined up behind the safety car, Power may have thought a mid-pack driver was boosted to the lead following his retirement.
+Contrarily, eventual winner Colton Herta had kept Power, Alexander Rossi and Scott Dixon in his sights all race long before those three drivers were caught out by the yellow and removed from the front of the field.

-Though the race winner wasn’t plucked from the rear of the grid and shuffled forward with help from the yellow, Power’s grievance with the closed pits rule aided Graham Rahal, Sebastien Bourdais and Marco Andretti, for example, to finish fourth, fifth and sixth after starting 15th, 18th and 20th, respectively.
+Though the race winner wasn’t plucked from the rear of the starting grid and shuffled forward with help from the yellow, Power’s grievance with the closed pits rule did aid Graham Rahal, Sebastien Bourdais and Marco Andretti, for example, to finish fourth, fifth and sixth after starting 15th, 18th and 20th, respectively.